junxit/us-congress-bills-110/metadata.md

 - 2008-03-05 — Introduced in House
 - 2008-03-05 — Introduced in House
 - 2008-03-05 — Referred to the House Committee on Homeland Security.
+- 2008-03-18 — Referred to the Subcommittee on Emerging Threats, Cybersecurity, and Science and Technology.
+- 2008-06-26 — Committee Consideration and Mark-up Session Held.
+- 2008-06-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-06-26 — Subcommittee on Emerging Threats, Cybersecurity, and Science and Technology Discharged.
+- 2008-07-22 — Placed on the Union Calendar, Calendar No. 487.
+- 2008-07-22 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-764.
+- 2008-07-22 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-764.